MicrosoftDocs/win32/desktop-src/shell/print.md

 ---
-Description: 'The Shell API provides functions that you can use to manage networked printers.
-If a file has the print verb associated with it, you can use the ShellExecuteEx command to print it.' ms.assetid: 'b94fca60-237a-43b1-a75a-faccf9dc63fb'
+Description: The Shell API provides functions that you can use to manage networked printers.
+If a file has the print verb associated with it, you can use the ShellExecuteEx command to print it. ms.assetid: b94fca60-237a-43b1-a75a-faccf9dc63fb
 title: Managing Printers
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Managing Printers

 The Shell API provides functions that you can use to manage networked printers.
-If a file has the **print** verb associated with it, you can use the [**ShellExecuteEx**](shellexecuteex.md) command to print it.
+If a file has the **print** verb associated with it, you can use the [**ShellExecuteEx**](/windows/win32/Shellapi/nf-shellapi-shellexecuteexa?branch=master) command to print it.

 -   [Printer Management](#printer-management)
 -   [Printing Files with ShellExecuteEx](#printing-files-with-shellexecuteex)

 ## Printer Management

-You can manage printers on a system with the [**SHInvokePrinterCommand**](shinvokeprintercommand.md) function.
+You can manage printers on a system with the [**SHInvokePrinterCommand**](/windows/win32/Shellapi/nf-shellapi-shinvokeprintercommanda?branch=master) function.
 This function allows you to:

 -   Install printers.
 -   Open printers.